-The Cambria Project is situated on the western edges of the fast-retreating Cambria and Todd Ice Fields.
-Scottie Resources Corp. has 100% ownership in the 15,000 ha property, which consists of seventy-one mineral claims.
-The Project is bordered to the north by Pretium Resources and to the east by Ascot Resources “Red Mountain” Project, which was recently purchased from IDM Mining for $45M.
+The Cambria Project is situated just outside of Stewart, BC on the western edges of the Cambria and Todd Icefields.
+Scottie Resources Corp. has nearly 100% ownership in the 31,736 ha project, which consists of 140 mineral claims.
+The Project is bordered to the north by Newcrest Mining’s Brucejack Mine, to the west by Ascot Resources’ Premier Gold Project and to the east by Ascot Resources’ Red Mountain Project.

 - Rapid glacial retreat has exposed new targets to investigate

 - 83 MINFILE mineral occurrences are located on the Cambria Project including five small historic high-grade silver-lead-zinc-+/-gold past producers

 - Recent acquisition of the Independence claims

 - In 2019-2020, a mapping and sampling program identified two new mineralized zones.
 Rock sampling returned up to 104.1 g/t Au, 1470 g/t Ag, 2.92% Cu, 6.8% Pb and 15.8% Zn.

 - A 2D IP survey was completed in 2021 following up on high-grade samples.
 Results are currently pending.

 - A 2,100 metre drill program was completed in 1990 and 1991 with the best intercept of 217.84 g/t Ag over 6.7 metres including 1,520 g/t Ag over 0.8 metres.

 - Recent acquisition of the Silver Crown claims